Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.2/Deprecation-15415-DeprecateRemoveBadHTML.rst

 Migration
 =========

 Implement a proper encoding by yourself.
-Use :php:`htmlspecialchars()` or :ts:`stdWrap.htmlSpecialChars` in the context of HTML, :php:`GeneralUtility::quoteJSvalue()` or :ts:`stdWrap.encodeForJavaScriptValue` in the context of JavaScript.
+Use :php:`htmlspecialchars()` or :typoscript:`stdWrap.htmlSpecialChars` in the context of HTML, :php:`GeneralUtility::quoteJSvalue()` or :typoscript:`stdWrap.encodeForJavaScriptValue` in the context of JavaScript.

 .. index:: Frontend, TypoScript, PHP-API